Contact details:

 Defense costs can become expensive even when the claim is weak.
 That is one reason D&O insurance is often viewed as a board recruitment tool as well as a financial protection tool.
 Experienced directors may hesitate to join an organization that does not have appropriate coverage.

-What Is Not Covered by D&O Insurance?
+What Isn’t Covered by D&O Insurance?

 D&O policies contain exclusions.
 Common exclusions may include fraud, intentional criminal acts, bodily injury, property damage, professional services errors, prior known claims, and certain insured-versus-insured disputes.
 Some exclusions apply only after a final adjudication, while others may apply earlier.
 Wording matters.